 There are Some New Manager Competencies You Cannot Succeed Without

-Being a new manager is a challenge and requires new manager competencies.
-You have a new team, your responsibilities change in scope and complexity and your success is now dependent more on the success of others than on your own individual contribution and performance.
+Being a new manager is a challenge and requires specific new manager competencies.
+When you have a new team, your responsibilities change in scope and complexity.
+Your success is now dependent more on the success of others — not on your own individual contribution and performance.

 1. Teaming